orgadish/filecacher/README.md

 The main functions in this package are:

-1.  `with_cache()`: Caches the expression in a local file on disk.
+1.  `with_cache()`: Caches the expression in a local file on disk, using `cachem::cache_disk()` as its backend.
+This can be comfortably added to a piped sequence and it handles evaluating if the element doesn’t already exist, or pulling from the cache if it does.

-2.  `cached_read()`: A wrapper around a typical read function that caches the result and the file list info.
+2.  `cached_read()`: A wrapper around a typical read function that caches the result and the file list info using `cachem::cache_disk()`.
 If the input file list info hasn’t changed (including date modified), the cache file will be read.
 This can save time if the original operation requires reading from many files, or involves lots of processing.

 See examples below.